Parlor Songs in search of popular American Song

 Over the years of our features, you may have noticed our reference to a place called "Tin Pan Alley" as the location of America's music publishing industry.
 If you are like we were at one time, you may have wondered, where is Tin Pan Alley?
 Is it a place?
 Is it a concept?
 Was there really a Tin Pan Alley?

-Below: A Typical home music parlor from the turn of the 20th century
+Left: A Typical home music parlor from the early 20th century

-As we learned in last month's essay, after the American Civil War, over 25,000 new pianos a year were sold and that by 1887, over 500,000 youths were studying piano.
+After the American Civil War, over 25,000 new pianos a year were sold in America and by 1887, over 500,000 youths were studying piano.
 As a result, the demand for sheet music grew rapidly and more and more publishers began to enter the market.
 During the last fifteen years of the 19th century, New York began to emerge as the center of popular music publishing.
 Mainly, this happened because New York was becoming an important center for the musical and performing arts.
 As such, much of the talent was there and that was where one could immediately see trends and changes in musical style.
 During this period, a new generation of music publishers emerged who added energy and impetus to the music industry.

-Among the most successful were Thomas B. Harms (Harms, Inc. started in 1881) and Isadore Whitmark ( M. Whitmark & Sons first published music in 1885).
+Among the most successful were Thomas B. Harms (Harms, Inc. started in 1881) and Isadore Witmark.
+M. Witmark & Sons published their first sheet music I'll Answer That Question Tomorrow in 1885.
+Over the years, publishers came and went but arguably, every major music publisher in America had a presence in what would become Tin Pan Alley at one time or another.
+Others that were mainstays of the Alley were, Irving Berlin, Inc., Shapiro, Berstein & Co., Remick Music Co., Robbins Music Corp, and E. B. Marks Music Company.
 These visionaries concentrated almost exclusively on popular music, and the key to their success was their use of market research to select music and the use of aggressive marketing techniques to sell the product.

 Song composers were hired under contract giving the publisher exclusive rights to popular composer's works.
 The market was surveyed to determine what style of song was selling best and then the composers were directed to compose in that style.
 Once written, a song was actually tested with both performers and listeners to determine which would be published and which would go to the trash bin.
 All of a sudden it seemed that music was becoming an industry more than an art.
 Once a song was published, song pluggers (performers who worked in music shops playing the latest releases, akin to playing new CD releases in a record store today) were hired and performers were persuaded to play the new songs in their acts to give the music exposure to the public.
 By the end of the century, a number of the more important publishers had offices on 28th street between 5th Avenue and Broadway.
-This street (28th) became known as "Tin Pan Alley" (Below: The corner of 5th and 28th streets, New York, ca. 1900)
+This street (28th) became known as "Tin Pan Alley."
+Precisely who was the first to establish themselves in the area known as Tin Pan Alley is not known for sure but it was most probably Leo Feist, a corset salesman who had a penchant for writing catchy leyrics.
+In 1897 Feist rented a room at 1227 Broadway and with a piano and a partner (not named in the source) began the music publication business with his first song, Does True Love Ever Run Smooth.
+According to William Fisher in One Hundred and Fisty Years of Music Publishing In The United States (Oliver Ditson, 1933) "that one room office grew into two buildings."
+Fisher furthermore said:

-Exactly why the area is called Tin Pan Alley seems to be fairly well documented, yet still smacks of an urban legend.
+The photo below is taken at the corner of 5th Avenue and 28th Streets, New York ca. 1900.
+Exactly why the area came to be called Tin Pan Alley seems to be fairly well documented, yet still smacks of an urban legend.
 Nonetheless, the name is attributed to a newspaper writer named Monroe Rosenfeld who while staying in New York, coined the term to symbolize the cacophony of the many pianos being pounded in publisher's demo rooms which he characterized as sounding as though hundreds of people were pounding on tin pans.
 According to the story, he used the term in a series of articles he wrote around the turn of the century (20th) and it caught on.

 During these same early years, vaudeville replaced the minstrel show as the most popular form of stage entertainment.
 These shows had a great appetite for music and the publishing houses were more than happy to help out as enormous amounts of money were to be made from the sale of songs popularized by these shows.
 In the first two decades of its existence, Tin Pan Alley produced a succession of songs, remarkable from a commercial standpoint and for their endurance in American culture.
 The market potential for songs was enormous, even by today's standards.
 Charles K. Harris's After The Ball (1892) sold over five million copies!
 Large numbers of songs from this period became widely known and are a part of our traditions even today.